tuhh-softsec/microSecEnD/docs/pages/dataset/sqshq_piggymetrics.md

 #### R6 {#rule06}

-Rule is violated: There is no functionality present that enforcecs any consequences for a specific amount of failed login attempts
+Rule is violated: There is no functionality present that enforces any consequences for a specific amount of failed login attempts